FURNACEAI/pagefreezer-part-2/Readme.md

 Regarding the following instruction: *what URLS are currently being checked*

 I took this to mean the list of the URLs being checked by the entire process, not a snapshot of URLs being processed at that instant.
-That's doable using a small stateful wrapper in fetch_url(), however, given we're dealing in milliseconds at a given time I would suspect this list would often be empty.
+The later is doable using a small stateful wrapper in fetch_url().

-If the assumption is wrong it can always be added in.
+In either case, I left it off the summary stats console log since it could print out 1,000 URLs since I expanded the test set.

+What was your intention with this request?
+I can build it but would need some clairification.

 ## Testing

 > *we'd like to see some test cases for your implementation, checking the main features we outlined in the description of the problem (no need to test everything!)*

 Yeah, me too.
 Testing recursive code -- which the bulk of this code is -- is hard even with Mock.
 I could add some logging nonsense specific to testing but sounds like a terrible idea.

 I'll add some tests for the stats functions.